Insights from Google’s John Mueller: Key Lessons for SEOs

 Search Central Live

 If you prefer in-person workshops, try Google Search Central Live events!
-Search Central Live started in 2019 under the Webmaster Conference name.
-Since then, John Mueller has been participating in them.
-Recently, in October 2023, Mueller participated in Search Central Live Zurich to deliver an insightful speech on changes happening in Google Search.
+Search Central Live started in 2019 under the moniker, Webmaster Conference.
+John Mueller has regularly participated in them since then.
+In April 2024, Mueller went to Search Central Live in Warsaw.
+Our team had the chance to visit this event and meet John in person.

 Note that these events do not have video coverage or live translations.
-To gain insights from the workshop, you’ll need to request an invitation and attend the event in person.
+To get insights from the workshop, request an invitation and attend the event in person.

 Check out this calendar of upcoming SEO events and workshops to see where John Mueller will be next.